george-hawkins/arf-drone/README.md

 Note: when using the D4R II receiver the SPC is needed to connect the telemetry upgrade cable to the older style connector of the D4R II, when using the X8R receiver the SPC is needed for a completely different situation - adapting the FUL-1 to connect the receiver to the flight controller.

 Note: when the Pixhawk is buried at the heart of the quadcopter its power LED can be hard to see and its USB port difficult to access - the external LED and USB connector connects is an extension cable that attaches to the Pixhawk at one end and has a power LED and USB port at the other end that can be mounted somewhere more accessable on the frame.

+TODO: mention no end of Chinese knockoffs on Alibaba etc. - in fact for some components its hard to find ones that really come from the desired original manufacturer among a sea of seemingly identical products.

 * [DJI Flame Wheel F450 frame](https://www.estore.ch/flying-platforms/flame-wheel/1304/flame-wheel-f450)
 * [DJI E305 propulsion system](https://www.estore.ch/flying-platforms/accessories/flame-wheel-accessoires/1336/e305-4x-motor/esc-3-pair-propeller-accessories-pack)